Androz2091/.dotfiles/README.md

 ### Daily tools

-Ordered by the order I should install/setup the tools:
+Ordered by the order I should install/setup the tools.
+Steps that require the previous computer's data are marked with ⚠️.

 - Firefox
 - `zsh` and Oh My Zsh + autocomplete plugin